open-lms-open-source/moodle-coding-standard/doc/UpdateStandard.md

 ```
 cd /path/to/root/of/this/project
 bin/update-standard
 ...
-Review changes to moodle directory
+Review changes to moodle and PHPCompatibility directories
 git commit
 ```